 This basic skills level course is for students whose first language is not English.
-Participants study speaking, listening, reading, writing, employability skills, and mathematics in English, so they may perform a variety of basic tasks requiring communication at work, at home, and in their community.
-Students must be at least sixteen years old to enroll in the Basic Skills Program or 21 years old or older to enroll in the HS21 program.
+Participants study speaking, listening, reading, writing, employability skills, and mathematics in English, so they are able to perform a variety of complex tasks requiring communication at work, at home, and in their community.
+Students must be at least sixteen years old to enroll in the Basic Skills Program or 21 years of age to begin the HS21 Program.